spinkube/governance/CONTRIBUTOR_LADDER.md

 ## Scope of Roles

 The roles of member, reviewer, and maintainer are not scoped to individual sub-projects within the SpinKube project.
 For example once you are a reviewer you will have reviewer capabilities in all sub-projects within the SpinKube project.
+However, `CODEOWNERS` files will be used to limit approval rights on a per-sub-project basis.

 As the SpinKube project grows we may begin scoping roles to specific sub-projects.
 We may also introduce an additional approver role between reviewer and maintainer if we have need for giving people write access without voting power.